astronomer/docs/astro/install-aws.md

 ## Create a Deployment

-When Astronomer confirms that your Astro cluster has been created, you are ready to create a Deployment and start deploying DAGs.
-Log in to [the Cloud UI](https://cloud.astronomer.io) again and [create a new Deployment](create-deployment.md).
-If the installation is successful, your new Astro cluster is listed as an option below the **Cluster** menu:
+When Astronomer support confirms that your Astro cluster has been created, you can create a Deployment and start deploying DAGs.
+See [Create a Deployment](create-deployment.md).
+When you create your Deployment, the Astro cluster created by Astronomer support appears as an option in the **Cluster** list as shown in the following image.

 ![Cloud UI New Deployment screen](/img/docs/create-new-deployment-select-cluster.png)